-WinMerge is a free, open-source differencing and merging tool for Windows that allows users to visually compare and merge files and folders .
-Originally developed to help developers track changes between project versions, WinMerge has evolved into a versatile utility used by programmers, system administrators, and everyday users alike.
-The software presents differences in an intuitive side-by-side visual format with color highlighting, making it easy to spot exactly what has changed between two or three versions of a document, code file, or entire directory structure .
+WinMerge is a free tool for Windows that lets users visually compare and merge files and folders.
+It was originally made to help developers track changes between project versions.
+Over time, though, it has become useful for programmers, system administrators, and everyday users.
+The software shows differences side by side with color highlights, making it easier to spot what’s changed between two or three versions of a document, code file, or folder.

 Key Features